mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 would also have SOC 13 or so.

-SOC 14 equates to a Count on the interplanetary scale, or non-noble leaders of a small multi- world government.
+SOC 14 equates to a Count on the interplanetary scale, or non-noble leaders of a small multi-world government.
 The most senior members of a Megacorporation would also have SOC 14 or so, although in most societies with a noble hierarchy they are likely to have noble titles.